marinels/marinels.github.io/presentations/git-intro/slides/stashing-and-resetting.md

 * Essentially a patch that can be applied locally
 * Useful for applying uncommitted changes to a new branch when checking out is not an option
 * Useful for applying routine changes that you don't want to commit
+    * A stash can be reapplied any number of times on any branch

 ---